 UPS's freight forwarding stations in Japan and South Korea awarded prestigious IATA CEIV Pharma Certifications

-Together with its freight forwarding operations at Changi International Airport in Singapore that achieved certification in 20192, four of UPS' freight forwarding operations are now internationally recognised as able to handle and transport high-value pharmaceutical products safely, securely and efficiently.
+Together with its freight forwarding operations at Changi International Airport in Singapore that achieved certification in 20192, four of UPS's freight forwarding operations are now internationally recognized as able to handle and transport high-value pharmaceutical products safely, securely, and efficiently.
 The certification also validates UPS Healthcare™ Cold Chain Freight service offering at the four locations as being aligned to global best practices.

 Growth in cold chain logistics spending is expected to accelerate and reach US$21.3 billion by 20243 .
-The uptick in spending underscores increasing demand for specialised healthcare operations and research needs particularly in Asia, where well-established life sciences hubs continue to thrive in Singapore, Japan and South Korea.
+The uptick in spending underscores increasing demand for specialized healthcare operations and research needs particularly in Asia, where well-established life sciences hubs continue to thrive in Singapore, Japan, and South Korea.